yodrew/darkroomretreat/manuscript/darkness.md

 But light is relentless.
 It sneaks sideways through a single layer of clear plastic tape and the hook and loop of black velcro; through the weave and fibers of heavy fabric; around multiple, darkened corners; and past all edges and joints.

 I suffered many defeats at the mighty hands of light.
 Eliminating it demanded equally formidable techniques.
 I wandered continents for years to find them.
-Now I bestow them upon you, oh, future [____Conan the Barbarian____](https://www.youtube.com/watch?v=Oo9buo9Mtos) of lightproofing.
+Now I bestow them upon you.

 NOTE: Numerals with marks are in millimeters (see [____metric____](#metric) _-8_).